weiyifan1023/MenatQA/README.md

 # MenatQA
 This is the repository for the EMNLP 2023 paper [MenatQA: A New Dataset for Testing the Temporal Comprehension and Reasoning Abilities of Large Language Models](https://arxiv.org/pdf/2310.05157.pdf)

+## Introduction
 ![Image text](https://github.com/weiyifan1023/MenatQA/blob/main/time_example.png)

+## Code Usage

+First please change the working directory to `src/`.

+Selecting different LLMs for execution based on different file names.

+Prompt methods and tool comparison tools, as described in the paper, refer to the scripts of LLAMA and ChatGPT for reference.

+## Framework
 ![Image text](https://github.com/weiyifan1023/MenatQA/blob/main/time%20tool.png)

 ## Citation